 Lorriane Christensen, Founder

 We acknowledge and thank Jonathan Yamauchi and Olivia Levitt for their example and for co-hosting the first Pioneer Encuentro Milonguero, August 10-12, 2018, and are grateful for the amazing and energetic hosts, Meredith Peebles, Rita Magalde, and Don and Dena Rosenberg, who assisted with PE2019, March 29-31, 2019.

-Many of the photos displayed on our site were taken by photographers Adrienne Yvr or Andrey Yaroshchuk who are dancers themselves.
+Many of the photos displayed on our site were taken by photographers Adrienne Yvr, Andrey Yaroshchuk, or Matt Doval who are dancers themselves.
 The fleeting moments they capture reflect their love for tango, respect for their subjects, and photographic skill.
 They have generously shared the results of their work and this has effectively documented events and preserved memories for many.
-We acknowledge and appreciate their contribution.
+We recognize and appreciate their contribution.
 (More of their Pioneer Encuentro images are found under Past Events).

 Adrienne is a tango dancer and photographer from Vancouver, Canada.
 She enjoys travelling to expand her tango family.
 With her camera she tries to capture the connection that happens at a milonga - the joy, intensity and communal spirit that makes dancers glow from within.